icarito/physics-with-xo/09_precision_accuracy_ADC.md

 This program (*Vpromedio.ta*) is executed 30 times for the same voltage, then calculates the standard deviation σs for the set of measurement if there are differences from each other.

-The values resulting from the procedure show that there is no dispersion in the order of a centesimal of a volt, so that value will be taken as the uncertainty associated to the precision for statistical dispersion and appreciation combined.
+The values resulting from the procedure show that there is no dispersion in the order of a hundredth of a volt, so that value will be taken as the uncertainty associated to the precision for statistical dispersion and appreciation combined.

 ##### Precision associated with linearity